-Nature and causes of reactions to social, biological and psychological stress, maladaptive development, and faulty learning.
-Includes an in depth study of anxiety disorders, character disorders, and the psychoses.

-PSY 540 Psychodiagnostics (3)

-Applications of Intelligence Testing and Personality tests to diagnosis and therapy.
-Prerequisite: PSY 383 (Statistical Techniques in Behavioral Science) or equivalent.

-PSY 545 MFT Counseling (Child and Adolescent) (3)

-Processes of diagnosis, dynamics, and treatment of children and adolescents.

-PSY 555 Practicum I (3) Fall Supervised counseling experience in professional settings.
+PSY 535 Advanced Psychopathology (3) Nature and causes of reactions to social, biological and psychological stress, maladaptive development, and fault an in depth study of anxiety disorders, character disorders, and the psychoses.
+Spring y learning.
+Includes PSY 540 Psychodiagnostics (3) Applications of Intelligence Testing and Personality tests to diagnosis and therapy.
+Prerequisite: PSY 383 (Stati Behavioral Science) or equivalent.
+Fall stical Techniques in PSY 545 MFT Counseling: Child and Adolescent (3) Processes of diagnosis, dynamics, and treatment of children and adolescents.
+Fall PSY 555 Practicum I (3) Supervised counseling experience in professional settings.
 Prerequisites: PSY 501s, 502s, 505, 525, and 560.
-PSY 560 Professional Ethics and Law (3) Summer An examination and explanation of current laws and ethical issues affecting psychotherapists.
-PSY 570 Practicum II (3) Spring A continuation of PSY 555.
+Fall PSY 560 Professional Ethics and Law (3) An examination and explanation of current laws and ethical issues affecting psychotherapists.
+Summer PSY 570 Practicum II (3) A continuation of PSY 555.
 Prerequisite: PSY 555.
-PSY 580 Family Therapy I (3) Fall An examination of the philosophical and theoretical suppositions of the major schools of family therapy.
-Emphasis on the historical and contemporary context of systems theory and family therapy.
-PSY 585 Family Therapy II (3) Spring Concentration on the therapeutic techniques of the various schools of family therapy discussed in Family Therapy I. Students are encouraged to develop specific family therapy skills through the use of videotape feedback, coaching, and classroom demonstration.
-Prerequisite: PSY 580.
-PSY 590 Christian Perspective on Professional Counseling (2) Summer Faculty and student dialogue on issues and topics related to the integration of Christianity and psychology.
-PSY 595s Psychopharmacology (2) Spring term This is a presentation/discussion workshop designed for the non-medical psychotherapist.
-The major categories of medication used in psychiatric intervention will be described and referral issues will be discussed.
-PSY 597a Child Abuse and Neglect: Diagnosis and Treatment (2) Fall and Spring Examines the methods of assessment, reporting, and treatment of physical, sexual, and neglectful child abuse.
-PSY 597b HIV and AIDS Counseling (1) This seminar examines the clinical, social and ethical issues in counseling persons with AIDS-related problems.
-In addition to the lecture/discussion format, opportunity for supervised role-playing may be provided.
-PSY 597c Domestic Violence (1) Summer Examines the characteristics and treatment of the perpetrators and victims of domestic violence.
-PSY 598a Chemical Dependency: Diagnosis and Treatment (2) Fall and Spring An examination of the theoretical, diagnostic, and treatment issues related to the various types of chemical abuse and dependency.
-PSY 598b Grief and Loss Counseling (1) Spring elective This seminar explores the impact of grief and loss as it affects the individual and the family system.
-A lecture discussion format is utilized.
-PSY 598c Aging and Mental Health (2) Spring This seminar addresses mental health issues in aging populations.
-PSY 599 Special Topics (1-3) An in-depth seminar on a selected topic within Psychology.

-Courses beginning with the prefix CBS are listed in the Counseling Psychology section of this catalog.
+Spring PSY 580 Family Therapy I (3) An examination of the philosophical and theoretical suppositions of the major schools of family therapy.
+Empha and contemporary context of systems theory and family therapy.
+Fall sis on the historical PSY 585 Family Therapy II (3) Concentration on the therapeutic techniques of the various schools of family therapy discussed in Family The encouraged to develop specific family therapy skills through the use of videotape feedback, coaching, and classro Prerequisite: PSY 580.
+PSY 590 Christian Perspective on Professional Counseling (2) Faculty and student dialogue on issues and topics related to the integration of Christianity and psychology.
+Summer PSY 595s Psychopharmacology (2) This is a presentation/discussion workshop designed for the non-medical psychotherapist.
+The major categories in psychiatric intervention will be described and referral issues will be discussed.
+Spring term of medication used PSY 597a Child Abuse and Neglect: Diagnosis and Treatment (2) Examines the methods of assessment, reporting, and treatment of physical, sexual, and neglectful child abuse.
+Fall and Spring PSY 597b HIV and AIDS Counseling (1) This seminar examines the clinical, social and ethical issues in counseling persons with AIDS-related problem lecture/discussion format, opportunity for supervised role-playing may be provided.
+Summer s.
+In addition to the PSY 597c Domestic Violence (1) Examines the characteristics and treatment of the perpetrators and victims of domestic violence.
+Summer PSY 598a Chemical Dependency: Diagnosis and Treatment (2) An examination of the theoretical, diagnostic, and treatment issues related to the various types of chemical abus Fall and Spring e and dependency.
+PSY 598b Grief and Loss Counseling (1) This seminar explores the impact of grief and loss as it affects the individual and the family system.
+A lecture o utilized.
+Spring elective discussion format is PSY 598c Aging and Mental Health (2) This seminar addresses mental health issues in aging populations.
+Spring PSY 599 Special Topics (1-3) An in-depth seminar on a selected topic within Psychology.
+Courses begi inning with the prefix CBS are listed in the Counseling Psychology section of this catalog.